 We build on the above theory of institutional quality, focusing on policy implementation, and adapt it to the specific context of government contracting.
 Moreover, a prior systematic review of adequate indicators and dimensions of government quality (Fazekas, 2017) also informed our theoretical and empirical set-up.
-Hence, we propose four main dimensions or pillars for Public Spending Quality index:
+Hence, we propose four main dimensions or pillars for the PSQ index:

-- Transparency,
+- Transparency.

-- Competition,
+- Competition.

-- Administrative efficiency, and
+- Administrative efficiency.

 - Corruption control.